Article at a Glance:

 Nerve growth factor (NGF) is a neurotrophic factor and neuropeptide (brain protein) that affects the growth, maintenance, proliferation, and survival of various neurons responsible for helping the brain process and transmit information.

 Additionally, one of the hericenones (hericenone D) has been found to exert a similar degree of bioactivity as epinephrine (adrenaline), which also happens to be a powerful stimulator of nerve growth factor.

 Erinacines are a group of 15 diterpenoids primarily found in the mycelium (as noted above), and they have been found in research to possess a variety of biological activities, including:

 - Enhancing nerve growth factor (NGF) release

-- Reducing β-amyloid deposition
+- β-amyloid deposition

-- Increasing expression of insulin-degrading enzyme
+- Expression of insulin-degrading enzyme

 Erinacines have also been noted to upregulate central cholinergic system function in Alzheimer’s-induced mice, as evidenced by increased acetylcholine and choline acetyltransferase concentrations in the hypothalamus.

 FYI, acetylcholine is commonly referred to as the "learning neurotransmitter," and choline acetyltransferase is the enzyme that facilitates the production of acetylcholine.